List of chess players by peak FIDE rating

-This is the list of top-ranked chess grandmasters, ordered by their peak Elo rating.
-The cut-off value is 2700 (players with a rating at or above this value are colloquially known as super grandmasters).
+This list of chess players is ordered by their peak FIDE rating, an implementation of the Elo rating introduced by FIDE in 1971.
+The cut-off value is 2700 for men (players with a rating at or above this value are colloquially known as super grandmasters) and 2500 for women.

-Notably only six players achieved their over-2700 peak before the year 2000 and twenty-one players achieved their respective peak between the years 2000 and 2009 (inclusive).
+Only six players achieved their over-2700 peak before the year 2000 and twenty-one players achieved their respective peak between 2000 and 2009 (inclusive).